Skip to main content

 The Sámi food culture and its sustainable main ingredients

-If you're tempted to try a wide range delicacies, opt for the tasting menu offered at the Icehotel's fine dining restaurant The Veranda.
-Also consider Huuva Hideaway, a retreat located in the small village of Liehittäjä, and discover educational dining experiences in keeping with true Sámi tradition.
+For a more extensive culinary experience, try the tasting menu at The Veranda, the fine dining restaurant at the Icehotel.
+Another excellent option is Huuva Hideaway, a retreat in the village of Liehittäjä, where you can enjoy immersive dining experiences rooted in Sámi tradition.

-Everywhere you go in Swedish Sápmi, you’ll discover the carefully maintained origins of the sustainable ideals ingrained into Swedish culture.
-Please remember to respect the Sámi culture and customs and that you are a visitor to Sápmi, the traditional land of the indigenous Sámi people.
+Wherever you travel in Swedish Sápmi, you’ll encounter the origins of sustainable ideals that continue to influence Swedish culture today.
+As a visitor, it’s important to respect the Sámi culture and customs, remembering that you are a guest in Sápmi – the ancestral land of the Sámi people.